“Thank You for Subscribing” Email Inspiration (with Templates)

 On our blog, we often use Everlane as an example: if you’re growing an online store, there’s a lot to learn from this brand.
 For instance, we recently featured Everlane’s mobile popups because of the customer-centered strategy they use to convert their mobile visitors.
 You can read more about it in this piece.

-Instead of focusing on the core values, you may want to go the extra mile and share the story behind your brand, talk about the team or the founder.
+Instead of focusing on the core values, you may want to go the extra mile and share the story behind your brand, talk about the team and product.
 While it’s not the most common approach, it helps create a deeper level of connection with subscribers.

-Here is an example of how Lete, a nature-inspired lifestyle brand from New Zealand thanks new email subscribers for joining the newsletter:
+Here is an example of how Honest Basics, a sustainable clothing brand thanks new email subscribers for joining the newsletter:

 From there, this email does it all: